ELITE FITNESS

 Tip #1: Hand on the glutes

 Place your hand on your glute when you do the exercise.
-Believe it or not, when you touch a muscle, it helps it activate.
+Believe it or not, when you touch a muscle, it helps activate it.

 Picture